NCC: Natural Concurrency Control for Strictly Serializable Datastores by Avoiding the Timestamp-Inversion Pitfall

 \subsection{Three Pillars of Design}

-To achieve minimal overheads for naturally consistent transactions, our design executes them in a manner that closely resembles non-transactional operations.
-This is made possible through three key components.
+Our design executes naturally consistent transactions in a manner that closely resembles non-transactional operations.
+This is made possible through three components.

-\paragraph{Non-blocking execution.} Assuming transactions are naturally consistent, servers execute requests in the order they arrive, ensuring that if two transactions have a real-time order relationship, then they must be executed in their real-time order.
+\paragraph{Non-blocking execution.} Assuming transactions are naturally consistent, servers execute requests in the order they arrive.
 Requests are executed ``urgently'' to completion without acquiring locks, and their results are immediately made visible to prevent blocking subsequent requests.
 As a result, transactions are executed as cheaply as non-transactional operations, without incurring contention windows.

-\paragraph{Decoupled response control.} Because not all transactions are naturally consistent, servers must prevent returning inconsistent results to clients and ensure there are no cascading aborts.
-This is achieved by decoupling requests' responses from their execution, and responses are sent asynchronously only when it is verified consistent.
-Inconsistent results are discarded and their requests are re-executed.
+\paragraph{Decoupled response management.} Because not all transactions are naturally consistent, servers must prevent returning inconsistent results to clients and ensure there are no cascading aborts.
+This is achieved by decoupling requests' responses from their execution, with a response sent asynchronously only once it is verified consistent.
+Inconsistent results are discarded, and their requests are re-executed.

-\paragraph{Timestamp-based consistency check.} Consistency check must be as lightweight as possible, without interfering with server-side execution.
-We leverage timestamps to capture the arrival order (thus the execution order) of requests and design a client-side checker that verifies if requests were executed in a total order, without incurring overheads such as messages (as in dOCC and TR) and locks (as in dOCC and d2PL).
+\paragraph{Timestamp-based consistency checking.} We must check consistency as efficiently as possible, without interfering with server-side execution.
+We leverage timestamps to capture the arrival order (thus the execution order) of requests and design a client-side checker that verifies if requests were executed in a total order, without incurring overheads such as messages (as in dOCC and TR) or locks (as in dOCC and d2PL).

-Figure~\ref{fig:arch} shows at a high level how these three pillars support our design and depicts the life cycle of transactions:
+Figure~\ref{fig:arch} shows at a high level how these three pillars support our design, and depicts the life cycle of transactions: